-So many job shops start to evaluate the market of scheduling tools and make the mistake to only look for – what in their eyes – has a 100% "optimizing" fit with the long list of all their requirements.
+As outlined in our ultimate guide to visual job shop scheduling, so many job shops start to evaluate the market of scheduling tools and make the mistake to only look for – what in their eyes – has a 100% "optimizing" fit with the long list of all their requirements.
 Mostly these requirements are fully feature-driven and not target-driven.
 This often leads to the doubtful decision against certain software solutions when one feature is missing.

 In this evaluation process the core target gets out of sight.
 In this regard, I learned that the approach of looking for an appropriate fit and not insisting on optimizing the fit is the right path to follow.
 What does appropriate mean in this sense?
 Appropriate means the ability to match the scheduling situation and to deal with the circumstances of a high mix low volume business.
 This can be boiled down to following findings for the phase of software selection.